 Shares may, in principle, be issued on every Trading Day.
-ASN Impact Investors may refuse the issue of the shares if the issue of shares would result in a particular Fund no longer meeting one or more of the requirements to qualify as a fiscal investment institution within the meaning of Section 28 of the Corporation Tax Act 1969.
+ASN Impact Investors may refuse the issue of shares if ASN Impact Investors does not consider this to be in the interest of ASN Beleggingsfondsen UCITS N.V. and/or that of its shareholders, for example in the event that the issue of shares would result in a particular Fund no longer meeting one or more of the requirements to qualify as a fiscal investment institution within the meaning of Section 28 of the Corporation Tax Act 1969.
 No issue of shares shall take place during a period in which, among other things,

-- 1. the net asset value of the Fund is not calculated in accordance with the provisions in this Prospectus; - 2. it can be reasonably expected that an issue of shares would lead to the interests of the existing shareholders being substantially harmed.
+- 1. the net asset value of a Share Class is not calculated in accordance with the provisions in this Prospectus; - it can be reasonably expected that an issue of shares would lead to the interests of the existing shareholders being substantially harmed.

 The Fund must have received the purchase amount of the shares by no later than the date of issue by the Fund.
 If the investor pays by money transfer, the amount transferred by him must be credited to the Fund's bank account by no later than the date referred to in the preceding sentence.

-If the issue of shares is conducted through the stock exchange, the purchase amount is to be credited to and appear on the Fund's bank account immediately following settlement.
+If the issue of shares is conducted through the stock exchange (R-Class), the purchase amount is to be credited to and appear on the Fund's bank account immediately following settlement.
 In the case of exchange trading, the settlement day is set at two days after the transaction date (t+2).